electrocucaracha/openstack-multinode/README.md

 [internal image registry](registry.sh).
 The [undecloud](undercloud.sh)
 Virtual Machine is used to provision other servers.

-## Initial Setup

-This project uses [Vagrant tool][2] for provisioning Virtual Machines automatically.
-It's highly recommended to use the  *setup.sh* script of the [bootstrap-vagrant project][3] for installing Vagrant dependencies and plugins required for its project.
-The script supports two Virtualization providers (Libvirt and VirtualBox).

-    $ curl -fsSL http://bit.ly/initVagrant | PROVIDER=libvirt bash

 ## Deploy All-in-One configuration

 The [install bash script](install.sh) provides instructions to